ORESoftware/r2g/README.md

 r2g init
 ```

 this will add a folder to your project called `.r2g`.
+Your `.r2g` folder should never be in `.npmignore`.
 (Running `r2g init` is safe, it will not overwrite any existing files).
-The `.r2g` folder contains a file called: `.r2g/smoke-test.js`.
+Your new `.r2g` folder contains a file called: `.r2g/smoke-test.js`.

 <br>